 The male spends a long time building and defending the nesting mound.
 Females are allowed access to it once the temperature is correct.
-For successful egg incubation the nest should be 33 °C. Once the female lays the eggs in the mound and buried, the male keeps watch.
+For successful egg incubation the nest should be 33 degrees celsius.
+Once the female lays the eggs in the mound and buries them, the male keeps watch.
 The temperature is adjusted as necessary and the nest is defended from predators.
 However, when the eggs hatch, the baby brush turkey chicks are self-sufficient and left to fend for themselves.
-Brush turkey mortality rate is high, with only about one in 200 chicks surviving to adulthood.
+The brush turkey mortality rate is high, with only about one in 200 chicks surviving to adulthood.

 Problems caused by brush turkeys